leopiccionia/numista-sdk/docs/interfaces/SearchRequest.md

 • `Optional` **issuer**: `string`

 Issuer code.
-If provided, only the coins from the given issuer are returned
+If provided, only the types from the given issuer are returned

 ___